EGYPT – Northeast & Sinai

 Sharm El Sheikh Beaches

 Abandoned Outdoor Movie Theatre (End of the World Cinema), In the NM Bizzarium series, this is an interesting place to visit and also find.
 As I was coming from Dahab, Google Maps directed me off the highway well before Sharm El Sheikh.
 Follow the most prominent track deviating from the route on GM.
 It gets sandy in a few places but I had no problem in my small car.
-Eventually, rejoin the GM track.
-But then the track disappears, so I drove around and couldn’t find the exact route.
+Eventually, I rejoined the GM track.
+But then the track disappeared, so I drove around and couldn’t find the exact route.
 I drove to the left where there are some Bedouin camps and a small kid ran out to greet me and offered to “guide” me to the cinema.
 He spoke great English (along with some Russian) and his little brother jumped into the car.
 Dad asked me to be back in 30 minutes.
 He directed me to the cinema following some rocky bits and a rougher road.

 The kid would not stop asking to drive (even though he was only about 10).

 The theatre looks little like the old pictures – none of the seats remain and have collapsed onto the ground.
 A raised area looks like it held a screen at one time.
 At the back are 3 small domed buildings that I assume were the “projection facilities”.
 After some photos, I drove the kids back home and gave him 50 LE for all his help.
-He didn’t really seem to care about the money as he was only interested in driving!.
+He didn’t seem to care about the money as he was only interested in driving!

 I put in the Dancing Fountain and drove to Sharm El Sheikh directly south trying to pick the best of several tracks created by all the ATVers who come out to this area.